Requirements to apply for Carta de Nacionalización

 IN ADDITION, PLEASE INCLUDE:

-IF BOTH PARENTS ARE IN CHILE: Affidavit authorizing the application for the "Carta de Nacionalización" of both parents or whoever has personal care of the minor.
+IF BOTH PARENTS ARE IN CHILE: Affidavit authorizing the "Carta de Nacionalización" application from both parents or whoever has personal care of the minor.

-IF EITHER PARENT IS OUT OF THE COUNTRY: Notarized authorization of the parent who is in Chile and notarial authorization (or of the corresponding minister of faith) of the parent who is abroad, apostilled or legalized as needed.
-Or, broad power of attorney of the parent who is abroad with the power of attorney issued, where it specifies the authorization to apply for nationalización (apostilled or legalized).
+IF EITHER PARENT IS OUT OF THE COUNTRY: Notarized authorization from the parent who is in Chile and notarial authorization from the parent who is abroad, apostilled or legalized as needed.
+Otherwise, broad power of attorney of the parent who is abroad with the power of attorney issued, where the authorization to apply for nationalización is specified (apostilled or legalized).